Welcome to the Wisconsin Lions Camp

 Join us for a week away from home to experience the adventure of the lifetime!

 Come swim and boat on Lions Lake, explore in our environmental education program, hit a target in archery, climb to new heights on our climbing tower, high ropes and zip line, create lasting art and performance projects, enjoy a campfire and wallow in our mud pit.
-Meet other youth and adults from Wisconsin and build lasting friendships in a safe environment.
+Meet other children and adults from Wisconsin and build lasting friendships in a safe environment.

 What’s happening at Camp?

 The Wisconsin Lions Foundation is seeking a full-time Food Service Supervisor for the Wisconsin Lions Camp food service program.
 The position is hourly with some evenings/weekend work.
 The person’s primary responsibility is to plan, coordinate, implement and supervise all food service operations at the Wisconsin Lions Camp.
 It also requires the ability to stand for long periods of time, lift up to 50 pounds, experience in food preparation and service, cooking and a Wisconsin Food Manager license.
 This position includes benefits – health, dental and vision insurance.
 Hourly rate starts at $12.00-$14.00 per hour based on experience.
 Please send resume and cover letter to the Wisconsin Lions Foundation, Attn: Human Resources, 3834 County Road A, Rosholt WI 54473 or email LShelley@wlf.info.
 Deadline for resume is November 20, 2015.

 2016 Summer Camp Schedule Changes

 There have been a few changes made to our upcoming summer season.
 Please call our office at 715-677-4969 ext.
 319 with any questions.